cap-js/docs/plugins/index.md

 Following is a curated list of plugins that are available for the SAP Cloud Application Programming Model (CAP) which provide integration with BTP services and technologies, or other SAP products.

 ::: tip Maintained by CAP and SAP
-These plugins are created and maintained in close collobaration and shared ownership of CAP development teams and other SAP and BTP development teams.
+These plugins are created and maintained in close collaboration and shared ownership of CAP development teams and other SAP and BTP development teams.
 :::